scrapy/scrapy/docs/topics/settings.rst

 This setting is also affected by the :setting:`RANDOMIZE_DOWNLOAD_DELAY` setting (which is enabled by default).
-By default, Scrapy doesn't wait a fixed amount of time between requests, but uses a random interval between 0.5 and 1.5
+By default, Scrapy doesn't wait a fixed amount of time between requests, but uses a random interval between 0.5 * :setting:`DOWNLOAD_DELAY` and 1.5 * :setting:`DOWNLOAD_DELAY`.
-* :setting:`DOWNLOAD_DELAY`.

 When :setting:`CONCURRENT_REQUESTS_PER_IP` is non-zero, delays are enforced per ip address instead of per domain.